 Rolling into the Lake City

 Here discover the quaint shops and restaurants next to the harbor in the downtown area of Lake City.
-This river town is also popular place for touring cyclists.
+This river town is also a popular place for touring cyclists.
 In addition to the Annual Tour de Pepin bike tour, the area offers several other mapped rides.
-See the Lake Pepin Area Bike Map and checkout Visit Lake City for more options.
+See the Lake Pepin Area Bike Map and checkout.
+Visit Lake City for more options.

 Rolling into Wabasha